February 21, 2012, Christopher D. Carroll HamiltonianVSDiscrete

-This handout solves the Ramsey/Cass-Koopmans (RCK) model using the Hamiltonian method, and shows the relationship between that method and the discrete-time approach.
+This handout solves a continuous-time version of the Ramsey/Cass-Koopmans (RCK) model using the Hamiltonian method, and shows the relationship between that method and the discrete-time approach.

 present moment (arbitrarily called time 0) into the infinite future,